 It is important that Council is both representative of the Society’s membership, and includes appropriately experienced members who can contribute to the Society’s strategy and governance, as well as to high standards of administrative decision-making on regulatory matters.

 Council members are expected to contribute to robust discussion on matters that may be sensitive, and to maintain the strictest confidentiality about Council deliberations on regulatory matters.

 The Society has several purposes – as a peak professional body, a licensing body, and as regulator of the legal profession in the ACT.
 The functions of the Council are prescribed in the Society’s Constitution and in the legislative framework set out in the Legal Profession Act 2006, Legal Profession Regulation 2007 and the ACT Legal Profession (Solicitors) Conduct Rules 2015.

 The Council serves as both a governing board for the Society as well as the administrative decision-making body in relation to complaints and discipline matters under the Legal Profession Act 2006.
-Regulatory matters are considered every month and form the bulk of the commitment for this role.
+Complaints and discipline matters are considered every month and form the bulk of the commitment for this role.
 Strategy and governance matters are generally considered on a quarterly basis.